Desi hip-hop: Overview

 The launch of Bohemia's second album Pesa Nasha Pyar (2006), whose tracks such as "Kali Denali", "Kurti" and "Sahara" became big hits, generated a new-found interest in rap songs performed in desi languages during the early 2000s.
-Even though there were several occasional hits during this period, the desi hip hop scene remained limited largely to the underground, with a very niche loyal audience.
+This form of hip-hop became known in the early 1990s as a subculture heavily influenced by American rap.
+Even though there were several occasional hits during this period, the desi hip-hop scene remained limited largely to the underground, with a very niche loyal audience.
 Hip-hop culture, including graffiti and b-boying started seeping into the club scene and street culture of big cities like Delhi and Mumbai.
+Similarly, Nepalese hip-hop has also since evolved into a cultural and political force used by the youth of Nepal to bring unity and awareness, characterized by the blending of Nepali folk music.
+Hip hop and rap culture in Pakistan during the 1990s and early 2000s were mainly centered around those with a good grasp of English (a socioeconomically privileged group).
+By the late 2000s, Punjabi rap began influencing non-Punjabi speakers to experiment with hip hop in other Pakistani languages, thus leading to new Sindhi and Pashto hip- hop scenes.
+Urdu rap artists struggled to make a significant impact on the country's hip-hop landscape, but they started to cultivate their own space with the rise of rappers like Faris Shafi and Talha Anjum.
+The Indian diaspora in America, Canada and London also saw the rise of underground rappers like Heems, Fateh, and Riz MC, among others.
+Anik Khan has blended Queens culture with Bengali influences into his music, and similarly, rappers Riz MC and Heems of the group Swet Shop Boys and Das Racist incorporate many South Asian influences in their music.

-Also, 2017 saw a major boost in this genre through the start of Rap battle culture introduced by an entertainment and music production house named 6FU.
-Rap battles being a culture of western countries, saw India inheriting it and witnessing its first rap battle in regional languages through 6FU's first event Frontline that was held in Delhi.
+Also, 2017 saw a major boost in this genre through the start of rap battle culture introduced by an entertainment and music production house named 6FU.
+Rap battles being a culture of western countries, saw India inheriting it and witnessing its first rap battle in regional languages through 6FU's first event, Frontline, that was held in Delhi.
 The label started its YouTube channel in 2017 and has since given underground rappers a new hope to be heard and establish rap as a career.
 Started by Trouble, who hosts rap battles and cypher (freestyling) sessions, 6FU started seeing an influx of more than a dozen rappers who perform turn-by-turn on the same stage to see who has the better verses.
 Another big hip-hop collective, SpitDope Inc., was founded in Hauz Khas, Delhi, by rappers MC Kode, Encore ABJ, and yungsta in 2014, which organised events, especially rap battles, every weekend in Deer Park.
+In 2017, Los Angeles based hip-hop group, Bhanga Bangla, introduced a type of trap music that leans heavily on South Asian stories blended with trap.
+They went on to create a new trap movement that has sparked the attention of audiences around the world.